SolankiMeet/Heart_Attack_Prediction/README.md

 # Heart_Attack_Prediction
-Used various ML models to predict chances of a person having a heat attack
+Used various ML models to predict chances of a person having a heart attack